zulip/zulip-gci/request-remote-dev.md

 - Connect to your server by running
   `ssh zulipdev@<username>.zulipdev.org` on the command line (Terminal for macOS and Linux, Bash for Git on Windows).
-- There is no password; your account is configured to use your ssh keys.
+- There is no password; your account is configured to use your SSH keys.
 - Once you log in, you should see `(zulip-venv) ~$`.
 - To start the dev server, `cd zulip` and then run `./tools/run-dev.py`.
 - While the dev server is running, you can see the Zulip server in your browser